FayeDM/Engineering-Best-Practices/_includes/markdown/Accessibility.md

 Example:
 ```
-*   Home \*
+*   Home
-*   About Us
+*   About Us <-- does not go to a page
-    *   Our Company \*
+    *   Our Company
-    *   Careers \*
+    *   Careers
-*   Blog \*
+*   Blog  <-- does go to a page
-    *   News \*
+    *   News
-    *   Events \*
+    *   Events
-    *   Resources \*
+    *   Resources
-*   Contact Us \*
+*   Contact Us
 ```
-In the example above, the linked items are stared.
-It is not consistent as the top level About Us does not have a page, but the top level Blog does.
+The example above isn't consistent as the top level About Us does not have a page, but the top level Blog does.
 This is what creates the need for dual purpose links, since Blog links out, but About Us does not.
 If they were aligned, we would be able to use another method, provided this was accounted for by design and strategy.

 \*\* For all intents and purposes, consider this menu style non compliant.
 It is a nightmare due to the amount of work that is required, and in the end it will be **technically** accessible, but ONLY **technically**.
 The actual user experience is extremely frustrating, and is by no means a service for those using keyboards and screen readers.
 If top level links are required, please see if Method 1 is a possibility before pursuing this concept.